EQEmu/eqemu-docs-v2/docs/categories/npc/special-attacks.md

 ## Immune Client Aggro (49)

-{% hint style="info" %}
+!!! info
       Immune Client Aggro, denoted by special attack 49, makes the NPC immune to aggro by clients.
-{% endhint %}

 ### **Example:**